-- 1. Determine whether the device under consideration is a medical device. - 2.
-Carry out manufacture of devices under a Quality Management System that has been set up and approved to comply with an external Standard such as ISO 9001 or ISO 13485.
-This will cover among other things: - 1) Control of design and development; - 2) Control of production; - 3) Control of documentation; - 4) Audit, both internal and external; - 5) A designated individual responsible for best-practice compliance.
+- 1) Determine whether the device under consideration is a medical device. - 2) Carry out manufacture of devices under a Quality Management System that has been set up and approved to comply with an external Standard such as ISO 13485 or ISO 9001.
+For services with existing, well established ISO 9001 QMS, it is important to review the scope to ensure that all aspects of IHMU are included.
+A QMS based on either framework must cover among other things: - a) Control of design and development; - b) Control of production; - c) Control of documentation; - d) Audit, both internal and external; - e) A designated individual responsible for best-practice compliance.
 Note: many Clinical Engineering Departments have quality management systems in place with senior staff who have relevant technical knowledge plus an in depth understanding of clinical and regulatory implications.
-They are well placed to provide and support an individual to undertake this role (see 4.2.5). - 3.
-In addition to establishing detailed specifications for device function and design, it is vital to determine the essential safety and performance requirements that the item must meet. - 4.
-Undertake a formal risk assessment and develop a risk management process as part of the quality management system. - 5.
-Follow a systematic design and development process. - 6.
-Establish and maintain detailed technical documentation. - 7.
-Undertake appropriate clinical, technical, performance and safety evaluations. - 8.
-Plan for ongoing support of the device. - 9.
-Plan and undertake post deployment surveillance including appropriate clinical follow up.
+They are well placed to provide and support an individual to undertake this role (see 4.2.5). - 3) In addition to establishing detailed specifications for device function and design, it is vital to determine the essential safety and performance requirements that the item must meet. - 4) Undertake a formal risk assessment and develop a risk management process as part of the quality management system. - 5) Follow a systematic design and development process. - 6) Establish and maintain detailed technical documentation. - 7) Undertake appropriate clinical, technical, performance and safety evaluations. - 8) Plan for ongoing support of the device. - 9) Plan and undertake post-deployment surveillance including appropriate clinical follow-up.